 So, I’ve noticed something discouraging among famous authors: becoming lazy.
 I’ve seen many authors – even the top authors in America – lax their writings after hitting fame.

-For example, one of my favorite authors seems to use passive voice more and more when she writes.
-I’m sure I would’ve noticed it before when I was reading one of her older books, but I’ve found tons of evidence of it in one of her recent books.
+For example, one of my favorite authors seems to use passive voice more when she writes now.
+I’m sure I would’ve noticed it before when I was reading one of her older books, but I’ve found tons of evidence of passive voice in one of her recent books.
 Either way, her books sell well, so it shouldn’t matter, right?

 Kind of.
 I think to a point there’s certain writers that readers will buy every book of no matter how great or terrible the book is written.
 However, I always desire the best of the best.
 I don’t want books to have poor writing techniques or plot development.
 Everything should be improving, right?
 But why not work for something better?